 Beol thought for a moment, suddenly realising that his master was right.
 The apprentice looked back over those years in a flash, remembering everything he had learnt.
 Now it seemed like so little.
 The first year of his apprenticeship was spent trying to discover what sort of magic he could use, for there were many types.
 Mori tried him on a staff like the wizards of old, but the cane split and caught fire when Beol touched it.
 Mori said the cane hated Beol, but then he tried a more advanced staff which seemed more like Beol’s type of weapon, though Mori said it was too powerful and was overly fond of the Grulf.

 One year was spent discovering the type of magic Beol could perform, then another year was spent with Mori explaining the basics of it and its origins which seemed very vast and dull of Beol.
 The third year, Mori taught Beol some basic spells, but it took a year for him to master those to the extend which made Mori happy.
 Such basic things as lifting pens without physical interaction, or being able to blow out a candle with air produced from the shards was difficult for Beol.
 He mastered them quickly, or so Mori said, but a year seemed like a long while for Beol.
 The forty year old Grulf was almost twice the age of the magician, but felt as though he were a child being taught how to write.
+He understood that his lifespan would exceed his master’s, of course, but even Grulf do not live forever.
 It was frightfully patronising, but he knew it needed to be done.
 It was only in the last few months that Mori was satisfied enough to teach Beol how to cast a flame.
 Not enough to burn an enemy, or set ablaze to cities, but enough to light the candle he managed to snuff out.

 “Its a long time isn’t it.
 Do you know how old I am, Beol?”
 Mori asked.